digital-dream-labs/oskr-owners-manual/doc/oskr_owners_manual.md

 # Security

 By default the system comes in a somewhat locked down state that prevents random access by most users to the internals.
+This section describes several security features and settings, as well as ways to modify the settings to fit your needs.

 ## BLE